5 Days of Hajj: A Simple Step-by-Step Guide for First-Time Pilgrims

 View of Mina

-• Pray Dhuhr, Asr, Maghrib, Isha, and Fajr in Mina — shortened, not combined.
+• Pilgrims offer minimum 5 prayers, Dhuhr, Asr, Maghrib, Isha, and Fajr in Mina — shortened, not combined.

-Day 2: 9th Dhul Hijjah – Arafat (Yawm al-Arafah)
+Day 2: 9th Dhul Hajjah – Arafat (Yawm al-Arafah)

 • The ground of Arafat

-After Fajr, head to Arafat and stay there until sunset (Wuquf).
+After Fajr, guides take to Arafat via buses and pilgrims stay there until sunset (Wuquf).

-• Pray Dhuhr and Asr combined at Arafat and engage in deep dua.
+• Pray Dhuhr and Asr combined at Arafat and engage in deep dua, this is the most important day and place, make as much dua as you can.

-• Leave Arafat after sunset and travel to Muzdalifah (no Maghrib prayer in Arafat).
+• Leave Arafat after sunset and travel to Muzdalifah.
+Pilgrims are not supposed to offer Maghrib prayer in Arafat.

-🌌 Night of 9th Dhul Hijjah – Muzdalifah Stay
+🌌 Night of 9th Dhul Hajjah – Muzdalifah Stay

 The ground of Muzdalifah